university-of-auckland/conflex/README.md

 `$ref: 'reference to definition'`

 This works in a similar way to how Swagger implements the `$ref` tag.
 Please see their [documentation](https://swagger.io/docs/specification/using-ref/) for more details.
-Currently capsule is only able to reference definitions within the current configuration document.
+Currently connex is only able to reference definitions within the current configuration document.

 ## TODO:

 1. ~~Fix view joining information.~~
-2. ~~Add Janes additional fields to configuration file.~~
 3. ~~Change how the application works by allowing a config file to be passed as a parameter (use one in directory if not present).~~
 4. ~~Make settings.py a configparser and return the config file to the function that called it.~~
 5. ~~Change how parameters work i.e. they should be called —half-sync —full-sync —bigquery.~~
 6. Write bigquery/datastore script to push specific views to bigquery/datastore.
-Script should both be callable as a single script and as an extension of capsule application.
+Script should both be callable as a single script and as an extension of connex application.
 The config file will look like:
     ```
     bigquery/datastore:
       user: